HCLOpenBMC/documents/design/OCP_multi-host_OEM_implementation.md

 through this daemon.
 The ocp-bridge-ic will have a implementation for the complete features like firmware upgrade.

+Firmware update OEM commands are differ from standard oem commands as standard oem commands are initiated from host and send to BMC and handling in b-ipmi-oem which has handler function for each standard oem command.
+Firmware update OEM commands are initiated from ocp-bicd and send to host/devices for firmware update and response will be sent back to ocp-bicd.

 This Bridge-IC has some intelligence.
 It has the specification.
 Based on the spec, It will receives the request and adding some BIC headers like BIC netfn, BIC cmd and IANA etc as prefix with that oem commands and send those commands